 Within this genus are about 75 species.
 We hold the only national collection of the paniculata species.
 Our macrophylla and serrata collections are larger than most gardens in UK.
 We have a fair collection of arborescens, climbing varieties, aspera and heteromalla.

 Within the species are cultivars.
-These have combined DNA which is either mixed in the wild or assembled deliberately to isolate a particularly advantageous trait.
+These have combined DNA which is either mixed in the wild or combined deliberately to isolate a particularly interesting or garden friendly trait.

 Hydrangeas have been popular garden plants for a long time and although there are only around fourteen species in general cultivation plant breeders have been busy over the years producing over a thousand different cultivars.
 The purpose of national collections is to preserve this huge variety of cultivars as some go out of fashion or are no longer propagated and stocked in nurseries.